A good knowledge of maths and the ability to apply it is an essential part of our everyday lives.

 It is entirely possible to give children a taste for maths by integrating basic notions into their favourite activities and involving them in the mathematical parts of your daily tasks to show the importance of maths in day-to-day life.

 Having a good understanding of numbers outside of the classroom will make for better grades in the future as children feel more at ease with furthering their knowledge of the subject.
+A maths tutor is a good example of this support and interaction.

 As a parent, it's up to you to work with your child to develop an interest in mathematics through playful yet educational math activities.